Coalfire-Research/Red-Baron/README.md

 # Red Baron

-Red Baron is a set of [modules](https://www.terraform.io/docs/modules/index.html) and custom/third-party providers for [Terraform](https://www.terraform.io/) which tries to automate infrastructure creation, bootstrapping and teardown for Red Teams.
+Red Baron is a set of [modules](https://www.terraform.io/docs/modules/index.html) and custom/third-party providers for [Terraform](https://www.terraform.io/) which tries to automate creating resilient and agile infrastructure for Red Teams.

 # Third-party Providers